-There is a lot of construction going on at Hollywood Studios, so this will likely change.
-Uber lists the current pickup as row 39 of the television lot.
+Uber lists the current pickup as in the Minnie Lot.
 If you head out from the park, you’ll pretty much just be hugging the right, and you can follow the signs as well.

 Here’s what the pickup spot looks like.

 From Hollywood Studios, you can also walk to BoardWalk Inn, the Walt Disney World Swan, or Yacht & Beach Clubs for a pickup.

 Tips and Tricks for Using Uber Around Walt Disney World